Ford boosts EV spending, outlines 2030 sales targets, shares near 5-year high

-“This is our biggest opportunity for growth and value creation since Henry Ford started to scale the Model T,” Ford Chief Executive Jim Farley said in a statement.
+“This is our biggest opportunity for growth and value creation since Henry Ford started to scale the Model T,” Ford Chief Executive Jim Farley said at the company’s Capital Markets Day meeting online.
+“Our ambition is to lead the electric revolution.”

 Ford and other global automakers are racing to shift their gasoline-powered lineups to all electric power under pressure from regions like Europe and China to cut vehicle emissions.
 U.S. President Joe Biden has called for $174 billion to boost U.S. EV production, sales and infrastructure.